 Cashew nuts have a lesser-known benefit.
 They help with metabolic syndrome.
 This is a cluster of conditions.
 They include high blood pressure, blood sugar, excess fat, and cholesterol.
 Cashew nuts are high in healthy fats, especially monounsaturated ones.
 They help regulate blood lipid levels.
 They lower bad cholesterol (LDL) and raise good cholesterol (HDL).
 This primarily benefits those asking, "Is cashew nut good for cholesterol?"
 Also, the magnesium and fibre in cashews help manage blood sugar.
 They support insulin sensitivity, which is vital for those with metabolic syndrome.
 Moderate, regular eating of cashews can help with weight control.
 This supports the idea of kaju for weight loss.

-Cashew nuts are rich in vitamins and minerals.
-They promote skin health.
-They are rich in copper.
-It is vital for making melanin, the pigment that colours skin.
+Cashew nuts are packed with essential vitamins and minerals, including copper, which plays a role in melanin production.
+These nutrients may help support skin health and maintain skin tone and texture.
 Cashews help maintain skin tone and texture.
 Cashew nuts are high in antioxidants like selenium and vitamin E. They protect the skin from damage.
 This may help control signs of ageing, like wrinkles and fine lines.
 Also, the healthy fats in cashews hydrate the skin.
 So, they are a natural remedy for dry skin and other skin disorders.
 These kaju benefits make cashews an excellent addition to a skincare routine.

-While not a common remedy, cashew nuts have been traditionally used in some cultures to treat corn.
-CNSL, the oil from cashew shells, has beneficial compounds.
-They are antimicrobial and anti-inflammatory.
-These properties help soften the skin and reduce the discomfort caused by corn.
-Applying cashew nut oil to the affected area can help alleviate the pain and aid in removing corn over time.
-However, caution is advised, as the raw cashew shell oil can be quite potent and should be used carefully.
+While not a common remedy, cashew nuts have been traditionally used in some cultures to treat corns.
+Cashew nut shell liquid (CNSL) contains compounds that are believed to have antimicrobial and anti-inflammatory properties, which may help soften the skin and reduce discomfort associated with corns.
+Applying cashew nut oil to the affected area may help alleviate pain and assist in the gradual removal of the corn.
+However, caution is advised, as raw cashew shell oil can be potent and should be used carefully.

 Cashew nuts, or kaju, are a nutritious, versatile food.
 They are packed with nutrients that offer health benefits.
 Cashew nuts boost heart health, prevent cancer, and relieve pain.
 They help form hemoglobin, improve vision, and enhance brain function.
 Below are the critical uses of cashew nuts for various health purposes.

-One of the prominent kaju benefits is its ability to promote heart health.
-Cashew nuts are high in healthy monounsaturated fats, especially oleic acid.
-It lowers bad cholesterol (LDL) and boosts good cholesterol (HDL).
-This is why many experts recommend cashew nuts for a heart-healthy diet.
-It answers, "Are cashew nuts good for cholesterol?"
-Their magnesium is good for the heart.
-It relaxes blood vessels and prevents high blood pressure.
-This, in turn, lowers the risk of heart disease.
+One of the prominent benefits of cashews is their ability to promote heart health.
+Cashew nuts, rich in monounsaturated fats like oleic acid, may help regulate cholesterol levels by lowering LDL and increasing HDL, which supports heart health.
+This is why many experts recommend cashew nuts as part of a heart-healthy diet.
+So, are cashew nuts good for cholesterol?
+Yes, their magnesium content is beneficial for the heart.
+It helps relax blood vessels and prevent high blood pressure, which, in turn, lowers the risk of heart disease.

-Cashews are high in antioxidants, including selenium and vitamin E. They help fight free radicals in the body.
+Cashews contain antioxidants such as selenium and vitamin E, which are thought to help neutralize free radicals and reduce oxidative stress, potentially lowering cancer risk.
 These antioxidants fight harmful oxidative stress.
 So, cashew nuts may help lower cancer risk.
 Their anti-inflammatory properties are the reason.

 Cashew nuts are rich in magnesium and copper, which help reduce inflammation in the body.
 They are a great diet addition for managing arthritis.
 They can reduce pain and swelling.
 They are anti-inflammatory.
 This is another key benefit of kaju for health.